Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 Here are some examples of LinkedIn groups for specific industries:

 But remember — these are just a few examples, because numbers aren’t everything.
 When joining groups, look for those with active discussions and engagement.
-Quality trumps quantity.
+Focus on quality over quantity.
 You can often have more success in smaller, niche groups with 5,000-10,000 members than in some larger, general groups.

 This prospecting method is effective for several reasons: